bxparks/AceTime/USER_GUIDE.md

 DST offsets.

-This class reduces the amount of conditional code (using `#if` statements) needed in applications which are normally targeted to use `BasicZoneManager` and `ExtendedZoneManager`, but are sometimes targeted to small-memory microcontrollers (typically AVR chips), for testing purposes for example.
+This class reduces the amount of conditional code (using `#if` statements) needed in applications which are normally targeted to use `BasicZoneManager`, `ExtendedZoneManager`, or `CompleteZoneManager`, but are sometimes targeted to small-memory microcontrollers (typically AVR chips), for testing purposes for example.
 This class allows many of the function and constructor signatures to remain the same, reducing the amount of conditional code.

 If an application is specifically targeted to a low-memory chip, and it is known at compile-time that only `TimeZone::kTypeManual` are supported, then you should